wmvolckmann/wmvolckmann.github.io/courses/2017F_ECN1B/index.md

 for MT1/MT2/Final material.)

 #### Midterm 2
 It's cumulative, by the way.
+Midterm 2 practice is short 'cuz the other materials are pretty exhaustive as it is.

 * [Midterm 2 Practice](midterm2practice.pdf), [Answers](midterm2practice-ans.zip)
 * [Discussion 8](discussion-08.pdf), [Answers](discussion-08-ans.zip)
 * [Discussion 7](discussion-07.pdf), [Answers](discussion-07-ans.zip)